TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

 ### 1. Do Now
 * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 ### 2. Lesson
+#### Discussion
-* After 5 minutes, ask students to recall what a boolean is and how they used booleans in Snap!
+* After 5 minutes of students working on the Do Now, ask students to recall what a boolean is and how they used booleans in Snap!
 * Ask students what values they saw in part 1 of the Do Now (answer should be `True` or `False`)

+#### Instruction
 * **Boolean expression**: is an expression that evaluates to either true or false.
 * Ask Students about the difference between `=` and `==`.
 * = is for assignment of value